rootstrap/blog/content/Improve your Rails App searches with Elasticsearch - Leandro Dominguez.md

 Assuming we already installed Elasticsearch, we'll start an instance of Elastic by just executing in a terminal **elasticsearch** (remember I’m using _homebrew_).
 This will launch a server in the 9200 port by default.
 To check if everything is working as expected we can make a `GET` request with `curl "http://localhost:9200/"` (or could be just opening the URL in a browser).

-The response should see something like this:
+The response should look something like this:

 ```json
 {